GivenCingco/packerApplication/README.md

 # Project Documentation
 To solve the package challenge, I used a dynamic programming technique known as the 0/1 Knapsack problem.
 This problem involves maximizing the value of items packed into a knapsack while respecting its weight capacity.
+I chose this algorith approach because using dynamic programming to solve the 0/1 Knapsack issue allows you to efficiently find the optimal solution when you have a group of objects with values and weights and need to decide the best combination to maximize overall value while staying within a weight restriction.

 ## Here's a step-by-step breakdown of my approach:
 1. I began by parsing the input file to extract the weight limit and the list of items, along with their respective weights and costs.